-Crude oil concessions in Abu Dhabi are granted by the SPC, on behalf of the emirate.
-Although there is no prescribed form or model suite of oil concession agreements in Abu Dhabi, recent concessions have adopted the following structure:
+Crude oil concessions in Abu Dhabi are granted by the Supreme Council, on behalf of the emirate.
+Although there is no prescribed form or model suite of oil concession agreements in Abu Dhabi, recent concessions have adopted the following structure.

-- an interest in the concession in question is granted by the SPC on behalf of the emirate to IOCs or NOCs with the interest being so granted to such companies not exceeding 40 per cent in the aggregate, with the balance being held by ADNOC (or, in more recent concessions, with ADNOC having the option to hold a 60 per cent interest in the production phase of the concession);
+- An interest in the concession in question is granted by the Supreme Council on behalf of the emirate to IOCs or NOCs with the interest being so granted to such companies not exceeding 40 per cent in the aggregate, with the balance being held by ADNOC (or, in more recent concessions, with ADNOC having the option to hold a 60 per cent interest in the production phase of the concession).

-- ADNOC and the other holders of concession rights sign a joint venture agreement, in which they agree to exploit the concession jointly and set out agreed governance structures (more recent concessions have dispensed with joint venture agreements);
+- ADNOC and the other holders of concession rights sign a joint venture agreement whereby they agree to exploit the concession jointly and set out agreed governance structures (more recent concessions have dispensed with joint venture agreements).

-- ADNOC and the other holders of concession rights appoint an operating company to operate the concession on their behalf on a non-profit making basis.
+- ADNOC and the other holders of concession rights appoint an operating company to operate the concession on their behalf on a non-profit-making basis.
 The operating company is typically a company incorporated for this purpose by the ruler of Abu Dhabi by decree, with the operating company being exempted from the UAE Federal Law No. 2 of 2015 on Commercial Companies (the UAE Federal Commercial Companies Law).
 Initially, each concession area was operated by a separate operating company owned by the holders of the concession in their respective participating interests.
-In some of the more recent concessions, however, the SPC and ADNOC have sought greater operating and cost synergies by having one operating company operate more than one concession;9
+In some of the more recent concessions, however, the Supreme Council and ADNOC have sought greater operating and cost synergies by having one operating company operate more than one concession.7

-- IOCs agree to maximise technology transfer to ADNOC and the operating company pursuant to master technology agreements and to provide support to them pursuant to manpower supply agreements; and
+- IOCs agree to maximise technology transfer to ADNOC and the operating company pursuant to master technology agreements and to provide support to them pursuant to manpower supply agreements.

 - IOCs agree to support various Abu Dhabi institutions, such as the Petroleum Institute and the Masdar Institute, and to assist in the training of UAE nationals.

-The SPC expects that the entity that is party to the concession agreements is the parent company of the group or that the parent company guarantees the performance of the obligations of the relevant entity.
+The Supreme Council expects that the entity that is party to the concession agreements is the parent company of the group or that the parent company guarantees the performance of the obligations of the relevant entity.

-The exploitation, processing and transportation of the emirate's gas resources remain subject to the jurisdiction of the SPC and any agreements require the prior approval of the SPC.
+The exploitation, processing and transportation of the emirate's gas resources remain subject to the jurisdiction of the Supreme Council and any agreements require the prior approval of the Supreme Council.